Steelcase: Company culture

 In 1985, Steelcase purchased the Meyer May House designed by Frank Lloyd Wright and restored it, opening it to the public in 1987.
 A corporate art program has resulted in a collection including pieces by Pablo Picasso, Andy Warhol and Dale Chihuly.

 The company employs a research group called WorkSpace Futures to study workplace trends.
 In 2010, Steelcase underwent a three-year project to update its Grand Rapids headquarters to promote employee productivity and employee well-being, including redesigning a cafeteria into an all-purpose work environment that provides food service and space for meetings, socializing, and independent work.

-Steelcase's sustainability efforts have included reducing packaging, using regional facilities to reduce shipping distance, cutting greenhouse gas emissions and water consumption, and a goal to reduce its environmental footprint by 25 percent by 2020.
-As of 2012, Steelcase had reduced its waste by 80 percent, greenhouse gas emissions by 37 percent and water consumption by 54 percent since 2006.
-According to the company's WorkFutures group, the company also analyzes its supply chain and materials chemistry to determine product sustainability.
-As of 2014, the company led its industry in Cradle to Cradle-certified products.
-In 2016, Steelcase employees volunteered 38,913 hours and the Steelcase Foundation donated more than US$5.7 million.
+Steelcase has reported initiatives related to sustainability, including efforts to reduce packaging, use regional facilities to limit shipping distances, and reduce greenhouse gas emissions and water consumption.
+The company has also set targets related to reducing its environmental footprint.
+As of 2012, Steelcase reported reductions in waste, emissions, and water use compared with earlier baseline years.
+The company has also referenced analysis of its supply chain and materials in relation to product sustainability, and has reported involvement with Cradle to Cradle-certified products.

-Steelcase became Carbon Neutral on August 25, 2020, with the plan of becoming Carbon negative (eliminating more carbon than they produce) by 2030.
-As a company they have a focus on green chemistry and have stopped manufacturing with many chemicals like Polyvinyl chloride (PVC).
+Steelcase announced in 2020 that it had achieved carbon neutrality for its operations and set a goal of becoming Carbon negative by 2030, with targets aligned to climate science initiatives.
+The company has also emphasized the use of green chemistry and has reduced the use of materials such as Polyvinyl chloride (PVC) in its products.